Shale: Composition and color

-Shales are typically gray in color and are composed of clay minerals and quartz grains.
+Shales are typically grey in color and are composed of clay minerals and quartz grains.
 The addition of variable amounts of minor constituents alters the color of the rock.
 Red, brown and green colors are indicative of ferric oxide (hematite – reds), iron hydroxide (goethite – browns and limonite – yellow), or micaceous minerals (chlorite, biotite and illite – greens).
 The color shifts from reddish to greenish as iron in the oxidized (ferric) state is converted to iron in the reduced (ferrous) state.
 Black shale results from the presence of greater than one percent carbonaceous material and indicates a reducing environment.
 Pale blue to blue-green shales typically are rich in carbonate minerals.

 Clays are the major constituent of shales and other mudrocks.
 The clay minerals represented are largely kaolinite, montmorillonite and illite.
 Clay minerals of Late Tertiary mudstones are expandable smectites, whereas in older rocks (especially in mid-to early Paleozoic shales) illites predominate.
 The transformation of smectite to illite produces silica, sodium, calcium, magnesium, iron and water.
 These released elements form authigenic quartz, chert, calcite, dolomite, ankerite, hematite and albite, all trace to minor (except quartz) minerals found in shales and other mudrocks.
 A typical shale is composed of about 58% clay minerals, 28% quartz, 6% feldspar, 5% carbonate minerals, and 2% iron oxides.
 Most of the quartz is detrital (part of the original sediments that formed the shale) rather than authigenic (crystallized within the shale after deposition).

 Shales and other mudrocks contain roughly 95 percent of the organic matter in all sedimentary rocks.
 However, this amounts to less than one percent by mass in an average shale.
 Black shales, which form in anoxic conditions, contain reduced free carbon along with ferrous iron (Fe^{2+}) and sulfur (S^{2−}).
 Amorphous iron sulfide, along with carbon, produce the black coloration.
 Because amorphous iron sulfide gradually converts to pyrite, which is not an important pigment, young shales may be quite dark from their iron sulfide content, in spite of a modest carbon content (less than 1%), while a black color in an ancient shale indicates a high carbon content.

 Most shales are marine in origin, and the groundwater in shale formations is often highly saline.
 There is evidence that shale acts as a semipermeable medium, allowing water to pass through while retaining dissolved salts.